wrld3d/wrld-icon-tools/README.md

 Download and installation instructions for various platforms are here: https://inkscape.org/en/download/

 Here at WRLD we install using [MacPorts](https://www.macports.org/) on Mac OS-X and [Choclatey](https://chocolatey.org/) on Windows.

+You may need to [add a path](https://mijingo.com/blog/adding-to-your-system-path) so your terminal has access to Inkscape commands.

 #### 4. Install python dependencies.